MarcelGarus/server/README.md

 # Setting up the server

-This chapter describes my server setup, mostly for my future self.
+This chapter describes my server setup, primarily for my future self.
-Got a server with Ubuntu 18.04 LTS 64bit from [Strato](https://strato.de).
+The server runs Ubuntu 18.04 LTS 64bit; it's a small machine hosted by [Strato](https://strato.de).

 ## Long-running commands

 Using the GNU `screen` utility, you can connect to the server multiple times while retaining the same terminal state.

 `screen -S <name>` starts a new named screen session.
-Detach from a screens using ctrl+a ctrl+d.
+Detach from a screen using ctrl+a ctrl+d.

 `screen -list` lists all screens in the form `<pid>.<name>`